SkoolPlus/PET/notes/speaking/part-1.md

 **Q:** What do you like doing in your free time?

 **A:** Well, when I get free, I'm keen on listening to music.
 It **helps me to get out of stress**.
-Sometimes, I'm interested in reading books, newspapers or magazines to **enrich my knowledge**.
-At the weekends, I often meet up with my friends to go to cinema, enjoy good food, drink milk tea and chat together.
+Sometimes, I'm interested in reading books, newspapers, or magazines to **enrich my knowledge**.
+At the weekends, I often meet up with my friends to go to the cinema, enjoy good food, drink milk tea, and chat together.
 I also play volleyball with my friends after studying.
 It helps me to keep fit.

 **Q:** What kind of music do you like?